NNPDF/apfelcomb/README.md

 These entries are comprised of the following fields.

 - **id**		- The primary key identifier of the FK table.
-- **setname**		- The COMMONDATA SetName of the corresponding dataset.
+- **setname**		- The COMMONDATA set name of the corresponding dataset.
 - **name**		- The name of the FK table.
 - **description**	- A one-line description of the FK table.
 - **nx**		- The number of x-grid interpolation points.
 - **positivity**	- A flag specifying if the FK table is a positivity set.
 - **source**		- Specifies if the corresponding subgrids are [APP/DIS/DYP].

-Here it is important to note that setname and name may be different in the case of compound observables such as ratios, where multiple FK tables are required to compute predictions for a single dataset.
+Here it is important to note that *setname* and *name* may be different in the case of compound observables such as ratios, where multiple FK tables are required to compute predictions for a single dataset.
 The `nx` parameter specifies the interpolation accuracy of the dataset (this must currently be tuned by hand).
 The `positivity` parameter restricts the observable to NLO matrix elements and disables target-mass corrections.